7 skills all credit controllers need and where to get them

 There is a host of free information stored online that could help develop your credit control skills.
 Whether you prefer text blogs, infographics, eBooks or videos there are so many ways you can learn new techniques and a lot of it is free.
 For example, we share credit control tips and guides on our blog and in our resource centre that could improve your processes.

 Outsourced credit control agency

-If you do not have the time or resources to dedicate to improving your credit control it could be beneficial to outsource the task to the experts.
+If you do not have the time, resource or expertise to dedicate to improving your credit control it could be beneficial to outsource the task to the experts.
 Credit management is what an outsourced credit control agency does day in and day out to get results for its clients, allowing them to deliver knowledge and experience whilst removing the burden from your shoulders.